HPCE/hpce-2014-cw4/readme.md

 	std::vector<uint32_t> packed(w*h, 0);

 and fill it with the appropriate bits.
-This will involve looping over all the co-ordinates, following the following process at each (x,y) co-ordinate:
+This will involve looping over all the co-ordinates, using the following process at each (x,y) co-ordinate:

 	packed(x,y) = world.properties(x,y)
     if cell(x,y) is normal: